MZGSZM/HotOffThePRSS/README.md

 <img src="https://github.com/ReverendRetro/SimpleDiscordRSS/blob/main/s2.png?raw=true">

 Comprehensive Web Interface
-- Complete Feed Management: A secure, password-protected web UI to add, edit, and delete feeds from any browser on your network.
+- Complete Feed Management: A secure, password-protected web UI to add, edit, and delete feeds from any browser.
 - Secure Admin Login: On first run, the app prompts you to create a secure admin account.
 The password is automatically salted and hashed, never stored in plaintext.

 Advanced Feed & Post Configuration